Fujifilm X-T100 vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-T100 and the FZ1000 II are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the FZ1000 II followed on from the Panasonic FZ1000.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.